 With this technology standard, you can record the experience of a specific person or a whole group’s activities into LRS and filter data incoming to LRS to generate reports.

 In 2011 Advanced Distributed Learning (ADL), the United States Department of Defense-sponsored administrators of SCORM identified the requirement for a newer and higher capable software specification than the original SCORM specification.

 After long discussions and meetings, ADL awarded this contract to Rustici Software; a Nashville-based software company experienced with SCORM.

 ADL and Rustici Software software named it Project Tin Can.
 The community-driven active group develops it and published it as version 1.0 in April 2013.

 The best thing about xAPI is, it is entirely free to implement.
-The latest version of the xAPI specification is 1.0.3, and it is released on October 2016.
+The latest version of the xAPI specification is 1.0.3, and it was released on October 2016.